Why You Should Always Get 3 Bids on Your New Home or Renovation Project

 We recently completed the construction drawings for a medium-sized but fairly complex remodeling and addition project with a construction budget of about $240,000.

-I recommended two qualified contractors to the owner – contractors I’d worked with before and knew well.
+I recommended two qualified contractors to the owner – contractors I’d worked with many time before and knew well.
 The owner added the third bidder, someone their neighbor had used for work on their house.

 I didn’t think they were a good fit for our project but the owner insisted, and we kept them on the list.
 Here’s how the three prices came out on the $240,000 project: